akirubalin/akirubalin/README.md

 <br/>
 Hi!
 I'm Adviana Kirubalin, a passionate developer creating innovative and accessible tech experiences. <br/>
-where I share my journey, insights, and resources to empower women in tech and practice my tech skills.
+where I share my journey, insights, and resources and practice my tech skills.
 I love making tech more inclusive, inspiring others to learn, and building creative projects that bring people together.<br/><br/>

 In my free time, I love learning new technologies, improving my coding skills, and exploring different creative projects.
 But when I’m not in tech mode, you’ll find me shopping, doing makeup, taking cute pics, and enjoying matcha! ♡